Interview with David Allen, the director of Descent

 Can you sum up the story for us?

 There has been a war.
-There are six characters and they have all been damaged in some way, or left traumatised by the events.
+There are four characters and they have all been damaged in some way, or left traumatised by the events.
 They embark on a journey, a ‘descent’ into the ‘underworld.’
 It is a mythical but also psychological journey.
 The characters have to face themselves, and find the strength to return to the real world, and start to rebuild their lives.

 What gave you the idea for the story?